EventFlow: Forecasting Temporal Point Processes with Flow Matching: Autoregressive TPP Models

 \section{Autoregressive TPP Models}

-We first provide a brief review of autoregressive point process models and discuss their shortcomings.
-Informally, one may think of an event sequence as a set $\{ t_k\}_{k=1}^n$ of increasing event times.
-We will use $\HH_{t}$ to represent the history of a sample up to (and including) time $t$, i.e., $\HH_t = \{ t_k : t_k \leq t \}$.
-Similarly, we use $\HH_{t^{-}} = \{ t_k : t_k < t \}$ to represent the history of a sample prior to time $t$.
+\looseness=-1 We first provide a brief, informal review of autoregressive point process models and discuss their shortcomings.
+Informally, an event sequence is a set $\{ t^k\}_{k=1}^n$ of increasing event times.
+We will use $\HH_{t}$ to represent the history of a sample up to (and including) time $t$, i.e., $\HH_t = \{ t^k : t^k \leq t \}$.
+Similarly, $\HH_{t^{-}} = \{ t^k : t^k < t \}$ represents the history prior to time $t$.
 In the autoregressive setting, the time of a single future event $t$ is modeled conditioned on the observed history of a sequence.
-This is typically achieved by either directly modeling a distribution over $t$ \citep{shchurintensity}, or equivalently by modeling a conditional intensity function \citep{du2016recurrent}.
+This is often achieved by either directly modeling a distribution over $t$ \citep{shchurintensity}, or equivalently by modeling a conditional intensity function \citep{du2016recurrent}.